fossabot/hydrusrv/README.md

   __slashes.__
 + `MEDIA_BASE=/media`: the base path of all the media routes. __No trailing__
   __slashes.__
-+ `APP_DB_PATH=./storage/app.db`: the application database path.
-Database must exist and the file must be read-/writeable for hydrusrv.
++ `APP_DB_PATH=./storage/app.db`: the application database path (absolute or relative).
+The database must exist and the file must be read-/writeable for hydrusrv.
-  __Absolute path required when deviating from the default.__
 + `REGISTRATION_ENABLED=true`: setting this to `false` disables the creation of new users.
 + `MIN_PASSWORD_LENGTH=16`: sets the minimum password length when creating or